DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 How do you test your concepts without spending a lot of time programming only to discover something doesn't work the way you expected it to?
 From quick paper prototyping to increasingly high fidelity techniques, this workshop will teach you more about different methods of prototyping and when and why they are useful.

 ### <span id="git">GIT</span>
 Git is a source code management system that allows collaborative work and version control.
-It is an important component of the Hybrid Publishing Toolkit and widely used for developers in a multitude of projects.
+It is an important component of the Hybrid Publishing Toolkit and widely used by developers in a multitude of projects.
 In this workshop we'll go through the basics of using Git by starting a collaborative project on [GitHub](https://github.com).
 We'll use the command line and a graphical interface, so that you can experiment with both and choose your favorite.

 ### <span id="HTML">HTML and CSS</span>
 HTML and CSS are the foundation of design for the web.
 They are also core languages in EPUB development.
 While HTML is responsible for the structure of the document, CSS is in charge of how it looks.
 This workshop will review the basics of HTML5 and CSS3: from the anatomy of a HTML file and CSS selectors to CSS animations and transitions.